GoBio Mini NiMAC

 Documents

-The ready-to-use GoBio™ Mini NiMAC comprises pre-packed WorkBeads™ NiMAC resin which is pre-charged with strongly bound nickel ions, providing very high resistance to reducing agents such as DTT and also to the chelator EDTA.
+The ready-to-use GoBio™ Mini NiMAC column comprises prepacked WorkBeads™ NiMAC resin which is pre-charged with strongly bound nickel ions, providing very high resistance to reducing agents such as DTT and also to the chelator EDTA.
 The strong nickel ion binding of this resin is key to its suitability for purification of large volumes of His-tagged proteins from various sources, such as eukaryotic cell extracts, and it requires minimal sample pre-treatment that would normally cause metal ion stripping.

-GoBio Mini NiMAC are available in two column sizes: 1 ml and 5 ml for quick and convenient purification of His-tagged proteins by using Immobilized Metal Ion Affinity Chromatography (IMAC).
+GoBio Mini NiMAC are available in two column sizes: 1 mL and 5 mL for quick and convenient purification of His-tagged proteins by using Immobilized Metal Ion Affinity Chromatography (IMAC).

-GoBio Mini NiMAC columns can be used to purify up to 50 mg or 250 mg protein using a 1 ml or a 5 ml column.
+GoBio Mini NiMAC columns can be used to purify up to 50 mg or 250 mg protein using a 1 mL or a 5 mL column.

 • Ready-to-use columns for fast results